NHOrus/srwq-compilation/episode-06.md

 Leona's beam shots dig into the Schwein's rear armor.
 "Go home princess.
 You should know you have no future here."

-"I..I've already won!
+"I...
+I've already won!
 I'VE ALREADY WON!!!"

 The angels surround her.
 Everywhere is both green and pink at once.
 The young girl screams and lashes out, but she hits only air.
 The Angelg's blow takes off the Wildschein's head and left arm, and the wailing girl falls to earth.